mariellelilja/NexaViewEmloyeeIntranet/README.md

 ### A fictive company's intranet build on Umbraco, Razor, and vue.JS, with automating scripts and CI/CD.

+### Automation ⚙🔄
+I have written scripts for:
+- automatic changing updated web resource references
+- automatic building and running the application (or do it manually, see steps below):

 ### Run as Umbraco with embedded Vue
 1. Navigate to vue application and build it
 ```